Keyser state runner-up for 1st time; Tornado fall to Winfield, 5-2, in AA title game

 Johnson got the start and allowed four runs (three earned) on three hits with two strikeouts and three walks in 2 2/3 innings pitched.

-Keyser, which defeated Bluefield, 17-14 in its opener, was knocked into the losers bracket by way of an 11-3 defeat at the hands of Winfield on Wednesday night.
+Keyser, which defeated Bluefield, 17-14 in its opener on Wednesday, was knocked into the losers bracket by way of an 11-3 defeat at the hands of Winfield later that night.

 Winfield, the lone defending champ across the state's three classes to qualify for the tournament, took advantage of nine Keyser walks and three errors to win in five innings.